-CO Statement Statement CO1 Enhance the knowledge of hotel and catering industry.
-CO2 period to till recent times.
+CO Statement CO1 Enhance the knowledge of hotel and catering industry.
+CO2 Develop an insight into the growth of Catering Industry in the world from medieval period to till recent times.
 CO3 Understand the different components of catering industry.
 CO4 Acquire the required technical skills to work efficiently in Food and Beverage service industry.
 CO5 Learn the appropriate usage of various equipment of food and beverage service.